digital-animal/exploring-python/README.md

-# Exploring Python
-# Learn Python in 6 Days Roadmap
+# Explore Python in 6 Days Roadmap

 This roadmap is designed for complete beginners to learn the basics of Python programming in 6 days.
 It provides a step-by-step guide to help you build a strong foundation in Python.